Karrin Taylor Robson

-Robson ran in the Republican primary in the 2022 Arizona gubernatorial election but was defeated by Trump-backed Kari Lake.
+Taylor Robson ran in the Republican primary in the 2022 Arizona gubernatorial election finishing second to Donald Trump-backed Kari Lake.
+On February 12, 2025, she announced her run for governor again for the 2026 Arizona gubernatorial election, this time with the endorsement of Donald Trump.
+A couple of months later, Trump co-endorsed Robson's sole Republican opponent, Andy Biggs.

 Early life

 Born Karrin Margaret Kunasek, she was raised in Mesa, Arizona.
 The Kunasek family is prominent in Arizona Republican politics.
 Her father, Carl Kunasek, was president of the Arizona State Senate and a member of the Arizona Corporation Commission.
 Her mother was Kathryn Frances Kunasek (née Ryan) (1935–2020).
 Her brother, Andy, was a member of the Maricopa County Board of Supervisors from 1997 to 2017.

 Education and career

 Taylor Robson earned her Bachelor of Arts in history and political science from Arizona State University (ASU) in 1988.
 After graduating college, Taylor Robson was a staff assistant for President Ronald Reagan's economic policy council, and a staff assistant for the Office of Cabinet Affairs in the administration of George H. W. Bush.
 Taylor Robson left the White House in order to attend law school.
 She earned a Juris Doctor from ASU's Sandra Day O'Connor College of Law in 1994.

 Taylor Robson was executive vice president of Scottsdale, Arizona-based DMB Associates, a real estate developer.
 She left DMB in early 2016.
 Taylor Robson was also a principal with the law firm of Biskind, Hunt & Taylor, P.L.C., focusing on real estate law, zoning, and land use.
 Robson founded Arizona Strategies, a land-use consulting company, and was a state lobbyist for DMB.
 Taylor Robson described land use law in 2020 as "really 60% politics and 40% law."

 In 2005, Taylor Robson was appointed to the Air Force Chief of Staff's Civic Leader program, where she served as an unpaid advisor and liaison between Air Force leadership and the civilian community surrounding Luke Air Force Base.

 Upon the death of longtime Arizona United States Senator John McCain in 2018, Taylor Robson was mentioned as a possible appointee to serve the remainder of McCain's term.
 Governor Doug Ducey ultimately appointed Martha McSally to fill the vacancy.

 Ducey appointed Taylor Robson to the Arizona Board of Regents in June 2017 and reappointed her to a full eight-year term in 2020.
 She resigned from the Board in July 2021 to focus on her campaign for the Republican nomination for governor.

 Taylor Robson was inducted into the Arizona Women's Hall of Fame in 2020.